Jump to:

 10. Pilsner & Paprika

-A great, quick pork steak marinade, perfect for pork chops too.
-The pilsner should be more along the lines of the Czech style – maltier.
+A great, quick pork steak marinade, perfect for bone-in pork chops too.
+The pilsner should be more along the lines of the Czech style - maltier.
 Go to the Recipe Card.

 11. Peachy Pork Chop Marinade